rux616/starfield-ship-vendor-framework/support/docs/README.creations.md

 Version: 1.11.0

+**NOTE:** Version 1.11.0 and later moves support for the Free Lanes update to a separate patch.

 Summary
 -----
 The system that Bethesda designed for selling ships is interesting, but it lacks a crucial element: Changeability.
 In vanilla Starfield, once a ship vendor has been loaded the first time, the list of ships they offer for sale is locked in forever until starting a new game (or new game plus).